zbyju/kafka-python/README.md

 ## Features

 * **Kafka Protocol Compatibility:** Adheres to the Kafka protocol for communication, ensuring interoperability with Kafka clients.
-* **Message Production and Consumption:** Implements basic message production and consumption functionality.
-* **Topic Management:** Supports topic creation and management.
 * **APIVersion Handling:** Handles APIVersion requests from clients.
 * **Fetch Command (In Progress):** Actively working on implementing the `Fetch` command for message consumption.

 ## Future Goals

+* **Message Production and Consumption:** Implement basic message production and consumption functionality.
+* **Topic Management:** Support topic creation and management.
 * **Complete Fetch Implementation:** Add support for concurrent requests, consuming messages from disk, and handling various Fetch scenarios.
 * **Persistence:** Implement persistent storage for messages, ensuring durability.
 * **Consumer Groups and Rebalancing:** Support consumer groups for scalable message consumption and implement rebalancing for fault tolerance.